foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

   Note: We recommend not using frameworks like Bootstrap.
 Also, using Jekyll is entirely optional.

-  Other recommended materials can be found at [here](https://github.com/foundersandcoders/recommended-materials).
+  Other recommended materials can be found [here](https://github.com/foundersandcoders/recommended-materials).